 I think the biggest mistake you can make when baking cupcakes is over-baking them.
 A moist, yummy cupcake can quickly turn into a dry, crumbly average cupcake.
 Get familiar with your oven and find the perfect cupcake baking time.
 Does it typically cook things faster or slower than a package suggests?

-- Be sure to take them out of the pan to cool right after you take them out of the oven.
-Cupcakes will keep baking a little if they sit in the hot pan, so they’ll brown a bit more and the time it takes for them to cool will be much longer.
+- Remove – Be sure to take them out of the pan to cool right after you take them out of the oven.
+Cupcakes will keep baking a little if they sit in the hot pan, so they’ll brown a bit more if you leave them in.
+Plus, the time it’ll take for them to cool will be much longer.

 3. Cupcake Baking Supplies